c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 <img width="1158" alt="Screen Shot 2022-08-16 at 10 09 56 p m" src="https://user-images.githubusercontent.com/24994818/185026312-7d248f57-21a2-4314-aa2a-f1cc7995692e.png">

 # 5. [Software Development Methodologies](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)

+1. The waterfall model, which requires you to have a detailed plan before starting any coding.
+The requirements need to be fixed, so no changes are expected during development.
+2. The change friendly, responsive Agile Approach, which works great for projects where the expectations can change rapidly and frequently.

+Both help us to design, coding, product management, budgeting, testing, documentation, release and maintenance.

 # 6. [The Waterfall Model](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)
 # 7. [Agile](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)
 # 8. [Waterfall or Agile?](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)